Are There Enjoyable Activities for Assisted Living Seniors with Limited Mobility?

 8. TV Entertainment Is Also an Activity

-Watching a movie or enjoying a few favorite TV shows can be an enjoyable experience.
+With reliable cable tv services, watching a movie or enjoying a few favorite TV shows can be an enjoyable experience.
 Remember, too much TV can become an unhealthy distraction and ongoing addiction.
 Seniors can even watch documentaries on topics and hobbies of current interest.
 Watching the food network or travel channel also offers a learning experience.
 Music is another form of entertainment that can be channeled through the television.
 Music reduces stress, anxiety, and pain.
 Research shows that music also improves the immune system, aids with sleep, and help the memory.
 Allow seniors to be entertained by television – the right shows can produce great results.

 9. Community Charity